 Although there was no official confirmation, the plan for Triumph seemed to call for the Coventry factories to concentrate on engines, gearboxes and saloons while complete sports cars would be assembled at Liverpool.

 Fears that demand for cars over 1.5-litres would fall sharply due to soaring petrol prices had not materialised.
-There was growing evidence to suggest that the Rover-Triumph range of executive cars had benefited from a movement down the market from larger, high-powered prestige cars.
-Rover-Triumph was already the biggest profit earners in British Leyland – some sources suggested that the Division accounted for one third of group profits.
+There was growing evidence to suggest that the Rover Triumph range of executive cars had benefited from a movement down the market from larger, high-powered prestige cars.
+Rover Triumph was already the biggest profit earners in British Leyland – some sources suggested that the company accounted for one third of group profits.

 Belgian plant closes